Patsy Palmer: EastEnders

-In 1993, she was cast in the role of Bianca Jackson in the BBC soap opera, EastEnders.
-Bianca's on-screen marriage to Ricky Butcher (Sid Owen) in 1997 drew one of the biggest soap audiences ever — more than 22 million.
+In 1993, she was cast in the role of Bianca Jackson in the BBC soap opera EastEnders.
+Bianca's on-screen marriage to Ricky Butcher (Sid Owen) in 1997 drew one of the biggest soap audiences ever – more than 22 million.
 She remained in the role for six years, but left the show in 1999 to spend more time with her family and to concentrate on other projects.
-She reprised the role in May 2002 in a special entitled, EastEnders: Ricky and Bianca.
+She reprised the role in May 2002 in a special, EastEnders: Ricky and Bianca.
 The two-part, hour-long special was filmed in Manchester, which reunited Bianca and Ricky for the first time in over two years.

 In 2005, Palmer publicly criticised EastEnders, branding the storylines ridiculous and unbelievable and stating that she "wouldn't go back to EastEnders".
 However, in October 2007 the BBC announced that Palmer would be returning to the soap as a full-time character; she made her comeback on-screen in April 2008.
-Of her return, Palmer said "I can't wait to explore what Bianca has been doing with her life and seeing what she is going to get up to next", and EastEnders executive producer, Diederick Santer, added, "I'm delighted to welcome Patsy Palmer home to EastEnders.
+Of her return, Palmer said: "I can't wait to explore what Bianca has been doing with her life and seeing what she is going to get up to next", and EastEnders executive producer Diederick Santer added: "I'm delighted to welcome Patsy Palmer home to EastEnders.
 Bianca is one of the most popular characters the show has ever had".
 In 2014, Palmer announced that she was leaving the soap opera.
 She reprised the role again in the autumn of 2019 for a short stint.
 In February 2020, it was announced that Palmer would be reprising her role as Bianca again, with scenes set to air later in the year.
-However, this was later cancelled due to the Coronavirus pandemic restrictions.
+However, this was later cancelled owing to the COVID-19 pandemic restrictions.
 In January 2024, it was announced that Palmer would be reprising the role again for a short stint.
 The character returned in March 2024 and appeared until June of that year, prior to a further return in September.
-She departed the role in 2025, in a storyline accommodating the exit of Bianca's on-screen sister Sonia Fowler (Natalie Cassidy).
+She departed the role in 2025, in a storyline accommodating the exit of Bianca's on-screen sister, Sonia Fowler (Natalie Cassidy).